KATBlackCoder/Translate-AI/@memory-bank/frontend_architecture.md

 Houses Pinia store modules for state management.
 These are also auto-imported.
 *   `settings.ts`: Manages application-wide settings and relatively static selectable options.
 This includes available `languageOptions` and `engineOptions`.
 (Future: API keys, default preferences, theme settings).
 *   `translation.ts`: Manages the state and actions directly related to performing a translation task, specifically batch translation (loading status, results, errors).
-(The `TranslatableStringEntry` and `TranslatedStringEntry` interfaces are currently defined here but are candidates for a shared types file.)
+Imports `TranslatableStringEntry` and `TranslatedStringEntry` interfaces from `~/types/translation.ts`.
 *   `project.ts`: Manages state for project selection, game engine detection, string extraction, and the subsequent reconstruction, packaging (ZIP creation), saving, and opening of the translated project.
-This includes state like `tempZipPath`, `finalZipSavedPath`, `saveZipError`, `openFolderError`, and `isLoadingSaveZip`, as well as actions like `reconstructAndPackageFiles`, `saveProjectZip`, and `showProjectZipInFolder`.
+Imports `RpgMakerDetectionResultType` from `~/types/project.ts` and translation-related types from `~/types/translation.ts`.
 Its `$reset()` method clears project-specific state and also calls `$resetBatchState()` in `translation.ts`.
 *   (Future) `glossary.ts`.

+#### 2.1.9 `types/`

+Contains shared TypeScript type definitions and interfaces used across the frontend, particularly by stores and components.
+*   `translation.ts`: Defines `TranslatableStringEntry` and `TranslatedStringEntry` interfaces.
+*   `project.ts`: Defines `RpgMakerDetectionResultType` and potentially other project-specific types.
+*   `setting.ts`: Defines `LanguageOption` and `EngineOption` interfaces (moved from `stores/settings.ts`).
+Also (Future) will house complex type definitions related to settings if needed.

 ## 3. Key UI Sections & Global Components (Conceptual)